quantum-smith427t6/icm-contracts/contracts/validator-manager/README.md

 #### PoA

-Validator registration is initiated with a call to `ValidatorManager.initiateValidatorRegistration`.
+Validator registration is initiated with a call to `PoAManager.initiateValidatorRegistration`.
 Churn limitations are checked - only a certain (configurable) percentage of the total weight is allowed to be added or removed in a (configurable) period of time.
 The `ValidatorManager` then constructs a [`RegisterL1ValidatorMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registerl1validatormessage) ICM message to be sent to the P-Chain.
 Each validator registration request includes all of the information needed to identify the validator and its stake weight, as well as an `expiry` timestamp before which the `RegisterL1ValidatorMessage` must be delivered to the P-Chain.
 If the validator is not registered on the P-Chain before the `expiry`, then the validator may be removed from the contract state by calling `completeValidatorRemoval`.

 The `RegisterL1ValidatorMessage` is delivered to the P-Chain as the ICM message payload of a `RegisterL1ValidatorTx`.
 Please see the transaction [specification](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registerl1validatortx) for validity requirements.
 The P-Chain then signs a [`L1ValidatorRegistrationMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorregistrationmessage) ICM message indicating that the specified validator was successfully registered on the P-Chain.